 Each neighbourhood has its own, unique version of a bacari and represents the true spirit of the district.

 Here is a little list of bacari that we recommend and will help you decide where to go and try the local cuisine.
-We have included the Google map reference too:
+We have included the Google map reference below for you to visit for yourself.

 Osteria Ca’ d’Oro (Cannaregio 3912, Ramo Ca’ d’Oro)